giorgi-o/SkinPeek/README.md

 - Put your bot token in [config.json](https://github.com/giorgi-o/SkinPeek/blob/master/config.json.example)
 - Use `docker-compose up -d` to start the bot, `docker-compose logs -f` to see the logs and `docker-compose down` to stop it.
 - Send `!deploy guild` or `!deploy global` to deploy the commands.

-## Usage

-- Login using `/login`
-- Get your daily shop using `/shop`
-- Get featured bundles using `/bundles`
-- Get your night market using `/nightmarket`
-- Set alerts using `/alert`
-- Manage your alerts using `/alerts`
-- Show your Valorant Points & Radianite using `/balance`
-- See battlepass progress using `/battlepass`

-By default, the bot doesn't store your username/password, it only uses them to get the cookies that can be used to generate access tokens needed to get your shop.
-You can log in using [your auth.riotgames.com cookies](https://github.com/giorgi-o/SkinPeek/wiki/How-to-get-your-Riot-cookies) using `/cookies` to avoid sending your password, and you can delete your account from the bot using `/forget`.
-Obviously, only log in if you trust whoever is hosting the bot, as they can theoretically do anything with your account.

 ## Future Improvements